-Many who travel to Japan are unaware of the dozens of accommodation options that exist in the country, some think that there are only traditional hotels and Ryokan inns.
-Japan has more than 20 accommodation options that we will see in this article.
+Many who travel to Japan are unaware of the dozens of lodging options available in the country; some think that there are only traditional hotels and Ryokan inns.
+Japan has more than 20 lodging options, which we will see in this article.

 Ryokan - Traditional Japanese inns